farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - it contains one network element that is a **'Branch'**.
 In the PowSyBl vocabulary, a 'Branch' is an element which is connected to two terminals.
 For instance, lines, tie-lines, transformers and PSTs are 'Branches'.
 - the physical parameter which is monitored by the CNEC is the **power flow**.

-A FlowCnec is one version (implementation) in FARAO of a generic object : a BranchCnec obect.
+A FlowCnec is one version (implementation) in FARAO of a generic object: a BranchCnec object.
 This allows fast implementation of other types of CNECs on which other physical parameters than power flow will be monitored.

 A FlowCnec has **two sides**, which correspond to the two terminals of the PowSyBl network element of the FlowCnec, usually called terminal one and two, or terminal left and right.
 The notion of **direction** is also inherent to the FlowCnec: a flow in direction "direct" is a flow from terminal one/left to terminal two/right, while a flow in direction "opposite" is a flow from terminal two/right to terminal one/left.
 The convention of FARAO is that a positive flow is a flow in the "direct" direction, while a negative flow is a flow in the "opposite" direction.

 ##### Flow limits on a FlowCnec
 A FlowCnec contains thresholds.
 Those thresholds define the limits between which the power flow of the FlowCnec should ideally remain.
 Those limits can be defined in megawatt, ampere, or in percentage of the Imax of the branch (%Imax).
-A threshold has a mininimum and/or a maximum value.
+A threshold has a minimum and/or a maximum value.
 The maximum value represents the maximum value of the flow in the "direct" direction and the minimum value represents the inverse of the maximum value of the flow in the "opposite" direction.
-Therefore, the flow of FlowCnecs which only have one minium value, or one maximum value is implicitely monitored in only one direction (see example 1 of picture below).
+Therefore, the flow of FlowCnecs which only have one minimum value, or one maximum value is implicitly monitored in only one direction (see example 1 of picture below).

 ![FlowCnec-Threshold](/assets/img/flowcnec.png)